BruceEckel/WinterTechForum-hugo/content/registration/index.md

 weight: 90
 ---

+*Price includes the multi-day developer retreat that occurs directly after the conference, at [Evolve Coworking](https://www.evolvework.co/).*

 *Price does not include skiing, which is optional.
 For beginners, ski instruction can be arranged.
 There is also cross-country skiing (cheaper), snowshoeing, and snowmobiling.*